PetrouchkaMoise/PetrouchkaMoise-PoetryRepo/README.md

 her Bae, Boo, or her Boy| She wanted a love that conjugated | my shoestring shackles | I won you | your ...  | you want to borrow

 ### Translating the Love
-Though many codes did present intriguing possibilities, the Text-to-Sound format worked the best in capturing the inflections presented in the poem.
-The poem unfortunately was too long for the format to recognize the entire text.
+Many lines of code presented intriguing possibilities.
+However, the Text-to-Sound format worked the best in capturing the inflections presented in the poem.
+Unfortunately, the poem was too long for the format to recognize the entire text.
 In order to translate the poem into a format that would be convereted into a soundwave, only a part of a stanza could be selected .
 The following lines were selected to create the waveform illustrated below.

 > Have you Ever Loved My Special K,/
 > Whether you thought you were her Bae, Boo, or her Boy /